amygorgon/didtyronzil/docs/sidetree/sidetree.md

 ## Operation key pair

-> code-name: operationKeyPair

-Generates a cryptographic key pair to operate with.
+Generates a cryptographic key pair to operate with, using the KEY_ALGORITHM.
+It returns the public key as a [PublicKeyModel](./models.md#public-key-model) and the private key as a secp256k1 key.

-to-do
-used to produce an Operation Request JWS.
-Public key representation MAY be present in the DID Document.
-Public key representation MUST be used to produce Operation Request commitment."

 ## Public key commitment

 The resulting commitment obtained by applying the defined commitment scheme to a public key.

-- Update commitment
+- Update commitment:
-    > code-name: updateCommitment

 The resulting commitment obtained by applying the defined commitment scheme to the public key of an update key pair.

-- Recovery commitment
+- Recovery commitment:
-    > code-name: recoveryCommitment

 The resulting commitment obtained by applying the defined commitment scheme to the public key of a recovery key pair.

 ## Commitment scheme